captainsafia/blog/_posts/2025/2025-11-03-aspire-pipelines.md

 - Earlier in this post, I mentioned concepts around resiliency and retries for deployment steps.
 This is not yet in place but we've laid enough infrastructure to bring this in.
 - The current iteration of the deployment state management APIs is a little rough and is definitely due for a revamp in future releases.
 - There's a future for enhancing the pipeline steps API to make it easier to model certain types of steps: for example, steps that involve calling into an external process or steps that involve interacting with a container runtime.

+There's more to add to this list as more folks build on top of these primitives.
+I'm excited to see how this space evolves once this feature actually launches in Aspire 13 (check out the [Aspire site](https://aspire.dev/) for more details).
+Until next time, happy deploying!